bosingva/my_ai_assistant/container/dimitri_profile.md

 ---

 ## Summary
-I am a Middle DevOps Engineer with 1.5+ years of hands-on experience in designing, implementing, and maintaining cloud-native infrastructure.
+I am a Middle DevOps Engineer with  almost 2 years of hands-on experience in designing, implementing, and maintaining cloud-native infrastructure.
 I am proficient in AWS, Kubernetes, Terraform, and CI/CD automation tools.
 Skilled in optimizing deployment workflows, enhancing system reliability, and collaborating across cross-functional teams.
 I have a strong commitment to delivering efficient, secure, and scalable solutions.

 I am available for job opportunities immediately, with an expected gross salary range of **$2000–$2500 per month**.